 Other states and countries have granted women the right to vote in limited circumstances.
 The Territory of Wyoming was the first to pass general and unconditional suffrage for female citizens.

 Female Suffrage Highlights

 - 1807: Women who owned property could vote in New Jersey until this date, when the State Assembly passed a law limiting suffrage to free white males.

-- 1870: Louisa Swain of Laramie casts the first vote by a woman under Wyoming's female suffrage franchise.
+- 1870: On September 6, Louisa Swain of Laramie casts the first vote by a woman under Wyoming's female suffrage franchise.

 - 1890: Wyoming enters the Union with female suffrage intact, becoming the first state where women could vote under general and unconditional suffrage.